trakyari/HW3-CS-441/README.md

     * If they are a policeman and there is a thief present, they win.
     * If either player moves to the node and there are no more adjacent nodes, they automatically lose.

+### Players
+By default, the policeman is a player with ID

 ### Traversing the graph
 If the player queries about adjacent nodes and decides to move